-Floreat Park Primary School has proud history when it comes to sport.
+Floreat Park Primary School has a proud sporting history.

 We have four factions – Beecroft (blue), Perry (green), Reabold (yellow) and Chandler (red).
 Children will be designated a faction when they commence at our school, and usually siblings will be in the same faction.

-These factions have a rich history, so to help you understand their roots, we have included a brief summary below.
+These factions have a rich local history, as noted in a brief summary below.

 Bertha Beecroft was a member of the Perth City Council from 1954-1984 and was Deputy Lord Mayor of Perth from 1976-1977.

-The focus of her work was the local community.
-She was the first woman chair for the Lotteries Commission of Western Australia, was on the Board of Visitors of Claremont Hospital; a member of the Board of the WA Opera Society and president of the WA Ladies Hockey Association.
+She was the first female chair for the Lotteries Commission of Western Australia, was on the Board of Visitors of Claremont Hospital; a member of the Board of the WA Opera Society and president of the WA Ladies Hockey Association.

-Reabold Hill is located in the suburb of Floreat, and is 93 metres above sea level.
+Reabold Hill is located in Floreat, and at 93 metres above sea level, is the highest peak in Perth.
 From the top of the hill you can see to the city, and out to Rottnest.
-It is the highest peak in Perth.
-It used to be called One Tree Hill, and in 1839 Henry Trigg built kilns and quarried limestone to provide building material for some of Perth’s first buildings.
+It originally was called One Tree Hill.
+In 1839 Henry Trigg built kilns and quarried limestone to provide building material for some of Perth’s first buildings.
 It was then known as Limekiln Estate.

 Thomas Charles Chandler was born in 1873, and became a well-respected member of the Perth community.
 He became a teacher, and in 1913 was appointed as headmaster of Perth Boy’s School, the largest three-year secondary school in the state.
 He was recognised for his leadership and caring teaching style.

 Thomas Chandler believed that physical training is very important in a school timetable.
 He himself enjoyed a variety of sports.
-Chandler taught English, but also believed that physical education was equally important, and often changed the timetable so the boys got more fitness training in a day.
-Thomas Chandler played cricket, tennis, golf, bowls, and reportedly loved to fish!
+Chandler taught English, but also believed that physical education was equally important, and often changed the timetable so the boys enjoyed more fitness training in a day.
+Thomas Chandler played cricket, tennis, golf, and bowls.